 One of the strongest convincing points of social media is the NETwork.
 Let’s consider an example to see the dimension of applying the right Employee Advocacy strategy.
 In simple terms, your company has 50 employee advocates (brand ambassadors) with 1,000 connections each.
 Each of them is engaging (liking, commenting, sharing) with content, news, initiatives, etc., that the company is developing.
 If those 50 employee advocates share 10 insights a month, you are achieving about 500,000 touchpoints with the right Employee Advocacy strategy.

 “People listen to and trust people they already know”. – Sociabble.

 Social Network Algorithms – LinkedIn

 The LinkedIn algorithm is continually changing.
-Over 60% of engagements used to come from the top 1% influencers in 2018.
-But not anymore in 2019.
 The algorithm classifies your content into three different categories (Spam, low quality and good to go).
 Roughly, LinkedIn gives you 1 point if ‘liked’, 10 points if ‘commented’ upon, and 100 points if ‘re-shared’.

 3. Learning from engagement

 When Employee Advocacy is executed well, employees are enabling a fantastic opportunity for marketing to tailor their message towards what the customer is demanding.
 The more the content is ‘re-shared’, the higher the algorithmic score, resulting in an increase of content visibility.
 Leveraging a variety of social listening tactics (such as analyzing LinkedIn reactions or who is viewing and interacting with your content) will enable marketers to offer more interesting content to the targeted audience.